 There is just a touch of vignetting at f1.4 and it’s mostly cleared up by f4 on the APS-C system.

 Some noticeable barrel distortion.

 I usually only like talking about CA if the lens has issues with it.
-I never see CA with this lens, but like with every lens ever made, I could go out and stress test the thing and make it produce CA. In general, you’ll see it only sometimes in some out of focus highlights.
+I never see CA with this lens, but like with every lens ever made, I could go out and stress tests the thing and make it produce CA. In general, you’ll see it only sometimes in some out-of-focus highlights.

 Brightin Star 50mm f1.4 | Art & Character

 The art and character of this lens is kind of special.
 It’s like icing on the cake because the lens also performs pretty good on the technical side but there are a few little things you’ll have to workaround.

 Since like 90% of the images in this review are shot wide open, I’m not going to post too many samples here.

 The softness of the bokeh is very smooth and very creamy.
 A lot of these cheaper lenses have a harsher bokeh but this one doesn’t.

 There is some cats-eye bokeh, which some people like or don’t like, but I guess that depends on what you’re looking to get out of the lens.